Religion in Zambia: Islam

-Islam arrived in Zambia in the form of Arab slave traders during the mid of 18th century.
-Other Muslims and people from Hindu community arrived to Zambia during British Colonial rule.
-In 2014, there are 100,000 Muslims in Zambia, representing 2.7% of total population.
+Islam arrived in Zambia in the form of Arab slave traders during the mid-18th century.
+Other Muslims and people from the Hindu community arrived in Zambia (then known as Northern Rhodesia) during British colonial rule.
+In 2014, there were 100,000 Muslims in Zambia, representing 2.7% of the total population.
 The vast majority of Muslims in Zambia are Sunni.
 An Ismaili Shia community is also present.
 About 500 people in Zambia belong to the Ahmadiyya sect of Islam.

 Others

 There is also a small Jewish community, composed mostly of Ashkenazis.
 Notable Jewish Zambians have included Simon Zukas, retired Minister, MP and a member of Forum for Democracy and Development and earlier the MMD and United National Independence Party.
 Additionally, the economist Stanley Fischer, who is both the former governor of the Bank of Israel and the former head of the IMF, respectively, was born and partially raised in Zambia's Jewish community.

 Notable sects, such as the Alice Lenshina–led Lumpa Church and the newly established Last Church of Order also exist.